 But the seed to educate others about the dangers of pollution was planted long before then.
 Last year Sosa took an AP environmental science course, where she learned the “little things that make the most impact on the environment, as well as things not typically discussed in daily conversations, like deforestation, dirty oil money and mining,” she said.
 Sosa’s friend Dawn Royster, who is 17, also took the class and participated in the December strike with her.
 They agree that the Florida Board of Education should mandate a required environmental course—one that is accessible to all students, not just those taking college credits.
 “We’re required to take courses like U.S. government and macroeconomics,” Royster explained, “but teaching students how to alter their day-to-day lives to sustain life on this planet is seen as something extra, something people don’t have to learn right now.”

 Because many adults have failed to recognize the scale of the climate crisis, or simply dismiss it, as they will unlikely witness the more extreme terracidal effects of it in their lifetime, youths bear the burden of educating one another.
 It’s the younger generations who employ sustainable alternatives to daily habits.
 It’s the younger generations who are going vegan, eschewing plastic bags and composting in their backyard.
 And it’s ultimately the younger generations who will move the needle on saving the planet.
-“Young people have the most to lose,” said Ben Wilkin, an organizer of the Dec.
-6 Orlando strike and speaker at the event.
+“Young people have the most to lose,” said Ben Wilkin, the bioengineer and one of the event’s speakers.
 “Their motivations are more pure.
 They don’t really have political ties yet or ties to certain industries.
 Their ties are to the next 50 years.”

 As global warming continues unabated, Florida will be one of the geographic regions that bear the brunt of its consequences.
 “Dangerous heat days,” as scientists call them, are expected to increase from 25 days a year to 130 by 2050.
 With extreme weather and flooding, mosquito seasons will last longer, heightening the risk of insect-borne diseases, such as West Nile virus, Eastern equine encephalitis and St. Louis encephalitis.
 Nearly half of the coral reefs that blanket Florida’s seaboard, known as the third-largest barrier reef in the world, have disappeared, due to ocean acidification from warming water temperatures.
 And the sea level around Florida is eight inches higher than it was in 1950.